0x1ance/WeMakeAppCodingTestLance/README.md

     url: string
 }

-All the scraped data is being displayed on React using Material UI.
+All the scraped data is being displayed on React using Material UI in Responsive Way.

 ## Known Issues & Improvement Expected